-If you believe a patient/client is incapable regarding a proposed treatment or treatment plan, you must tell them that you feel they are incapable.
-If your patient/client regains capacity with respect to a specific treatment or plan of treatment after consent was obtained from a substitute decision-maker, you must then tell the patient/client that they were found to be incapable to consent at that time.
+If you believe a patient/client is incapable with respect to a proposed treatment or treatment plan, then you must tell them that you find them to be incapable.
+If your patient/client regains capacity with respect to a specific treatment or plan of treatment, after consent was obtained from a substitute decision-maker, then you must tell them that they were found to be incapable to consent at that time.

-If your patient/client is sufficiently aware and able to understand at any time, you let them know of the incapacity finding.
-You are not required to tell your patient/client of a finding of incapacity if you believe they would not understand the information due to age (e.g. newborn) or health condition (e.g. obtunded).
+If at any time your patient/client is sufficiently aware and communicative to understand, you must tell them that they had been found to be incapable.
+You are not required to tell your patient/client of a finding of incapacity if you believe they would not understand the information due to their age (e.g. newborn) or health condition (e.g. obtunded, or severe dementia).